-Care should be taken in disposing of used engine oil and oil filters from your vehicle.
-Used oil and oil filters, indiscriminately discarded, can present a problem to the environment.
-Contact your authorized dealer, service station, or governmental agency for advice on how and where used oil and oil filters can be safely discarded in your area.
+Care should be taken in disposing of the used engine fluids from your vehicle.
+Used fluids, indiscriminately discarded, can present a problem to the environment.
+Contact an authorized dealer, service station, or governmental agency for advice on recycling programs and where used fluids and filters can be safely discarded in your area.